My Micro Investing Experiment: Three Real Life Examples

 Trending right now among financial apps is the concept of micro saving or “round-up” savings apps.
 Open an account and the app’s robo-saver will add a few dollars a week into your savings account.
 Or you can have the app round-up the change on purchases you make with pre-designated credit cards.
 It’s the millennial equivalent of the old change jar you keep on your kitchen counter.
 I don’t want to say its the lazy way of saving money, but it’s the lazy way of saving money…have a savings robot take it away so you can’t spend it.

-Take the micro savings idea one step further and you get micro investing.
-Aside from employer plans like the TSP or a 401(k), many traditional investing options require investors to open accounts with large minimum investments or a whole share of a security.
+Take the micro-savings idea one step further and you get micro investing.
+Aside from employer plans like the TSP or a 401(k), many traditional investment options require investors to open accounts with large minimum investments or a whole share of a security.
 What constitutes a “large” minimum investment for a person depends.
 However, for investors with smaller budgets, $1,000 or even $50 minimums can seem large and become a barrier to investing.
 Micro investing apps make it possible for investors to start investing right away, even with just a buck.
-Investors can invest in the market with direct transfers, set recurring transfers, or utilize a round-up feature from credit card purchases.
+New investors can invest in the market with direct transfers, set recurring transfers, or utilize a round-up feature from credit card purchases.

 Three Real Life Micro Investing Examples